 =left(A1(find(",",A1)-1) (the -1 removes the first comma as opposed to the second) you'll get "Smith"

-Finally, you can go to the Bob,8675309 string (which we'll say is located in B1) and perform the same steps in order to get "Bob" all by itself.
+Finally, you can go to the Bob,8675309 string (which we'll say is located in B1) and perform the same steps to get "Bob" all by itself.

-With all that being said, until we get a bit more advanced (yes, you can do this in fewer steps), assume you need one formula per comma in order to "parse" each section, and you'll find your way.
-The benefit of breaking it down this way is that you can drag the formula down and it'll perform the exact same steps regardless of how long the initial string is, as long as it has 3 commas.
+With all that being said until we get a bit more advanced (yes, you can do this in fewer steps), assume you need one formula per comma to "parse" each section, and you'll find your way.
+The benefit of breaking it down this way is that you can drag the formula down and it'll perform the same steps regardless of how long the initial string is, as long as it has 3 commas.